 PET allows the study of organ function and is often used to detect cancer or the effects of cancer treatment.
 In fact, PET imaging adds a new dimension and sensitivity to the evaluation of cancer patients.
 CT scans show structural details of the body in cross-sections, while PET images detect the difference between diseased and healthy tissues, based on the particles they emit.
 This allows physicians to more sensitively localize a tumor, and be able to asses a tumor’s response to therapy.

-A full range of Positron Emission Tomography (PET) Imaging procedures are offered through a mobile unit.
+In addition, a mobile unit provides a full range of Positron Emission Tomography (PET) Imaging procedures.

 Ultrasound examinations utilize high frequency sound waves to create cross sectional images of soft tissue organs.
 There is no radiation involved with this test.
 Sonographers (specially trained technologists) produce images in the abdomen and pelvis as well as the breast, thyroid, testicles, the pregnant uterus and the veins in the extremities.
 All exams require warm gel to be applied to the area of evaluation.
 A small instrument is placed on the skin to generate images.
 Some gynecologic ultrasounds require an internal scan as well.
 Some exams require no preparation, while others require fasting or drinking a certain amount of water beforehand.
 Preparations will be provided by the Central Scheduling staff at the time of booking.